emanuelaferrara/PageIndicator/README.md

 You can also take a look to the PageViewController in this project to correct initialize the custom PageControl.

 ## License
-CHIPageControl is released under the MIT license.
+AnimatedPageControl is released under the MIT license.
 See [LICENSE](./LICENSE) for details.